-To diagnose degenerative brain diseases the centers that control brain functions and the connections between them needs to be localized.
-New MRI techniques can provide this information and provide the basis for image-based measurement of disease severity in e.g. Alzheimer's disease.
+Diagnosis of degenerative brain diseases require the centers controlling brain functions, and the connections between them, to be localized.
+New MRI techniques can provide this information and also provide the basis for image-based measurement of disease severity in e.g. Alzheimer's disease.

-In both areas different types of functional imaging are growing and complementing the traditional imaging, and there is strong medical motivation for accelerating this progress.
-The project takes on the urgent task of developing new methods to capture, process and present this rich functional information.
+This project focus on the heart and the brain since they are two of the most vital organs in the human body.
+Different types of functional imaging are progressively complementing the traditional imaging for both these organs, and there is strong medical motivation for accelerating this progress.
+The Seeing organ function project takes on the urgent task of developing new methods to capture, process and present this rich functional information.

 MRI Techniques and Simulations

 The project finances several Postdocs with different technical background, all working on parts of the research agenda.
 Here, CMIV provides the perfect environment for such a project as it brings together expertise ranging from medicine, over medical visualization to image analysis and biomedical engineering.
 All the research teams have worked together in multidisciplinary projects for a long time which is of great advantage.